BohanXu-74/4-Bit-CPU/README.md

 This repository contains a custom-built 4-bit CPU designed to explore how processors work at the lowest level.
 The CPU implements a simple instruction set with registers, an ALU, a program counter, and control logic, making it possible to trace every instruction cycle-by-cycle.
 The focus is on clarity and learnability rather than performance, serving as a foundation for understanding and building more advanced CPU designs.

+I made this CPU when I was in 5th grade so these CPUs work but barely :(

+These CPUs need a lot of improvement so I made a bunch of other versions and my newest 8-bit one is in another repository.

 ## SRC folder stuff

 - Arduino code for the ROM simulator